FreedomBen/breakout71/Readme.md

 - experiment with showing the combo somewhere else, maybe top center, maybe instead of score.

 ## Easy perks ideas
+- two for one : add a 2 for one upgrade combo to the choice lists
+- cash out : double last level's gains
 - snowball :  Combo resets every 0.1s . +1 combo for each combo gained Since last reset.
 - Chain reaction : +lvl*lvl combo per brick broken by an explosion, combo resets after explosion is over
 - coins doubled when touched by ball, lvl times, looks smaller and lighter